 On the other hand, poor or absent school leadership can undermine the goals of an educational system.
 When schools lack a strong foundation and direction, learning is compromised, and students suffer.
-According to a Wallace Foundation study, “Indeed, leadership is second only to classroom instruction among school-related factors that affect student learning in schools.”
+According to a Wallace Foundation study, “Leadership is second only to classroom instruction as an influence on student learning.”

 The Makings of a Successful School Leader